PDF(468.5 KB) View with Adobe Reader on a variety of devices

 Upload it to IOS Flash with the use of ftp/tftp.

 Use this command to identify the profile that was just uploaded:

 Use this section in order to confirm that your configuration works properly.

 Once the configuration is complete, when you access the Gateway address and port via browser, it will return to the WebVPN splash page.

 After you log in, the WebVPN home page is displayed.
 From here, click Tunnel Connection (AnyConnect).
 When Internet Explorer is used, ActiveX is utilized to push down and install the AnyConnect client.
 If it is not detected, Java will be used instead.
 All other browsers use Java immediately.

 Once the installation is completed, AnyConnect will automatically attempt to connect to the WebVPN Gateway.
 As a self-signed certificate is being used for the Gateway to identify itself, multiple certificate warnings will appear during the connection attempt.
 These are expected and must be accepted for the connection to continue.
-To avoid these certificate warnings, the self-signed certificate being presented must be installed in trusted certificate store of the client machine, or if a third-party certificate is being used then the Certificate Authority certificate must be in trusted certificate store.
+In order to avoid these certificate warnings, the self-signed certificate that is presented must be installed in the trusted certificate store of the client machine, or if a third-party certificate is being used then the Certificate Authority certificate must be in the trusted certificate store.

-When the connection completes negotiation, click on the gear icon in the lower left of AnyConnect will display some advanced information about the connection.
-On this page it is possible to view some connection statistics and route details attained from the split tunnel ACL in the Group Policy configuration.
+When the connection completes negotiation, click on the gear icon in the lower-left of AnyConnect, it will display some advanced information about the connection.
+On this page, it is possible to view some connection statistics and route details attained from the split tunnel ACL in the Group Policy configuration.

 Here is the final running-configuration result from the configuration steps: